ssu-dmlab/DisenGCN-pytorch/README.md

 * tqdm==4.61.2
 * numpy==1.21.1

-To install this package, write this on your terminal.
+To install the above packages, type the following on your terminal:
 ```bash
 pip3 install -r requirements.txt
 ```